MicrosoftDocs/win32-pr.it-it/desktop-src/NAP/inapenforcementclientconnection-setsohresponse-method.md

 ## <a name="remarks"></a>Commenti

-Un pacchetto di dimensioni pari A zero è valido.
+Un pacchetto di dimensioni zero è valido.

 ## <a name="requirements"></a>Requisiti